 What Happens to My Data When My Pro Trial Period Is Over?

 The entire Coveo organization, including all data, is securely deleted.

-What Are the Main Benefits of the Pro Edition vs the Free Edition?
+What Are the Main Benefits of the Pro Edition Versus the Free Edition?

 The Coveo for Salesforce Pro Edition offers:

-- External Content (choice of two from more than 30 connectors) (see Available Coveo Cloud V2 Connectors)
+External Content (choice of two from more than 30 connectors)

-- Case Deflection in Community Cloud (see Creating a Coveo Case Deflection Component)
+Case Deflection in Experience Cloud (see Integrating a Coveo Case Deflection Component)